shom-fr/xoa/doc/appendix.meta.rst

 The configuration syntax specifications
 ---------------------------------------

-The syntax of all configurations are validated with these specifications.
+The syntax of all configurations is validated with these specifications.

 See `configobj <https://configobj.readthedocs.io/en/latest/index.html>`_.